 This procedure is more involved than an implant-based reconstruction and will add some time to your hospital stay and recovery period.
 In most cases, you should be able to resume normal activities within 4-6 weeks.

-Dr. Ali and Dr. Tamir are both board certified plastic surgeons who are highly regarded within the medical community.
-They have received the "Top Doctor" award from Phoenix Magazine for 18 consecutive years, a testament to their commitment to delivering the exceptional care you deserve.
+Dr. Ali and Dr. Tamir are both board-certified plastic surgeons who are highly regarded within the medical community.
+They have received the “Top Doctor” award from Phoenix Magazine every year since 1998, a testament to their commitment to delivering the exceptional care you deserve.

-Please contact Mosharrafa Plastic Surgery using the form on this page or call602-513-8133 today to schedule your breast reconstruction consultation.
+Please contact Mosharrafa Plastic Surgery using our online form or calling our Phoenix office to schedule your breast reconstruction consultation.
 We serve patients in Phoenix, Scottsdale, Paradise Valley and throughout Arizona.